monkvision/monkjs/website/docs/js/api/components/Capture.md

 # Calling `mediaDevices.getUserMedia()`

-On Safari, calling `mediaDevices.getUserMedia()` to get a video stream causes previous streams created this way to be closed, and since this package gets its camera preview from this method, if this `mediaDevices.getUserMedia()` is called another time *after* Monk's stream has been created, the camera preview will not be able to be rendered.
+On iOS, calling `mediaDevices.getUserMedia()` to get a video stream causes previous streams created this way to be closed, and since this package gets its camera preview from this method, if this `mediaDevices.getUserMedia()` is called another time *after* Monk's stream has been created, the camera preview will not be able to be rendered.